pascalxia/BDD_Driving_Model-1/README.md

 # Forked from Berkeley DeepDrive (BDD) Driving Model for Periphery-Fovea Driving Model
 ## Project Introduction:
-This project is forked from `gy20073/BDD_Driving_Model` to prepare [Berkeley DeepDrive Video Dataset](https://bdd-data.berkeley.edu/) (BDD-V) for the paper [Periphery-Fovea Multi-Resolution Driving Model Guided by Human Attention](https://arxiv.org/abs/1903.09950).
+This project is forked from `gy20073/BDD_Driving_Model` to prepare [Berkeley DeepDrive Video Dataset](https://bdd-data.berkeley.edu/) (BDD-V) for the paper **_Periphery-Fovea Multi-Resolution Driving Model Guided by Human Attention_** (https://arxiv.org/abs/1903.09950).

 ## Downloading the Dataset
 To download the BDD-V dataset, please visit https://bdd-data.berkeley.edu/, click on "Download Dataset" to get to the user portal, and then follow the instructions over there.

 ## Using the Code
 ### Installation
 The easiest way to set up the environment for using our code is to use the Docker image prepared for our code, `blindgrandpa/bdd`.
 You can find it on Docker Hub.
 The Dockerfile of this Docker image is at `./docker_images/bdd/` in this repo.
-You will need to have nvidia-docker installed for using this Docker image.
+You will need to have nvidia-docker installed to use this Docker image.
 Alternatively, you can also follow the instructions of the original project `gy20073/BDD_Driving_Model` (attached below) to set up the environment for this project.

 ### Preparing the data for Periphery-Fovea Driving Model
-1. Download and unzip the dataset into `./data/` in this repo.
+1. Download and unzip BDD-V into `./data/` in this repo.
 There should be directories like `./data/videos/train/videos` and `./data/videos/val/info`.

 2. Run the following command to filter out invalid videos (e.g., videos that are too short or too long).
 P.S., the test set of BDD-V is not released.
 You can copy the data in the validation set into the test set for testing our code or you can prepare your data in a similar way for using as the test set.
 ```bash